 For organizations with geographically dispersed data centers or stringent disaster recovery requirements, Cisco ACI offers Multi-Pod and Multi-Site architectures.
 These solutions extend the benefits of ACI's centralized management and policy-driven automation beyond a single fabric.

-ACI Multi-Pod: Multi-Pod allows you to interconnect multiple ACI fabrics (Pods) within a metropolitan area network (MAN) or campus environment.
+Cisco ACI Multipod Architecture: Multi-Pod allows you to interconnect multiple ACI fabrics (Pods) within a metropolitan area network (MAN) or campus environment.
 Each Pod is a fully functional ACI fabric with its own APIC cluster and spine-leaf architecture.

 ACI Multi-Site: Multi-Site connects geographically dispersed ACI fabrics across a wide area network (WAN).
 Each site is an independent ACI fabric with its own APIC cluster.